-We would like to provide you with some interesting information about our school and the education we provide.
+We would like to provide you with some information about our school and the education we provide in Scoil Mhuire.

 Many pupils of different persuasions attend our school and their religious outlook is respected.
 At present we have 21 different nationalities in Scoil Mhuire.
-In the tradition of the Presentation ethos, Scoil Mhuire has always been and continues to be welcoming of pupils from a diverse range of cultures and celebrates inter-culturalism in a variety of ways and events.
+Scoil Mhuire has always been and continues to be welcoming of pupils from a diverse range of cultures and celebrates inter-culturalism in a variety of ways and events.

 Our aim is to provide a learning environment in which each child is encouraged to develop his/her capabilities to their full potential.
 We begin our school year each September with “Lucky to be Me” fortnight.
 This focuses on the uniqueness of each child and supports the development of positive self-esteem.

 Mindfulness is developed in all classes throughout the school year.
 Pupils are introduced to the programme early in the school year and they become more focussed, are calmer and generally happier and more relaxed.
-Bringing mindfulness into the lives of children increases their capacity to become still and feel good about themselves.
+Bringing mindfulness into the lives of children increases their capacity to become still and be in the present moment and feel good about themselves.
 It gives them the skills to build self-worth, compassion and understanding of themselves and others.

 All of these activities contribute to positive attitudes to school and learning.
 The pupils in Scoil Mhuire are expected to give their best.